Which Certification Should I Do?

 Introduction to Functional Medicine: https://www.ifm.org/learning-center/introduction-functional-medicine/

 The AFMCP program (Applying Functional Medicine in Clinical Practice) is a good intro to functional medicine for anyone, and a first step to decide if the full IFMCP is right for you.
-AFMCP can be done live over 5 days or in a two month online self paced course with recording of the live event, that takes 35 hours to complete.
-This course is normally $2450, but FMPhA Premium Members get 20% off, making it only $1960!
-You also will be listed in their Practitioner Directory if you maintain annual membership (automatically included for FMPhA Premium Members).
+AFMCP can be done live over 5 days or in a 3 month online self paced course with recording of the live event, that takes ~35 hours to complete.
+This course is normally $2450, but

 The full certification is IFMCP, which is AFMCP + all six Advanced Practice Modules (APMs) which are in a conference format, requiring up to 5 days off to participate onsite or livestream, so you must attended as they scheduled.
 APMs are $1650 each, and there’s $1825 in fees, so average total investment is $14,175 and it takes 2-4 years to complete (not including travel costs or time off work.)
 Caveat: students get 50% off so if you can manage pharmacy school and training then it’s an amazing opportunity to graduate way ahead of the game!